Author

 River and Ash - Play a Mighty Groove

-is a 2020/21 Radar Commission to re-imagine the Orpheus in the Underworld myth for 6 -12 year olds.
-The story is told in a mixture of prose and verse and focusses on the themes of friendship and the power of music.
+A 2020/21 Radar Commission to re-imagine the Orpheus in the Underworld myth for 6 -12 year olds.
+The story is told in a mixture of prose and verse and focuses on the themes of friendship and the power of music.

 The narrative is designed to work across multiple platforms: picture book, audio book, animation and live performance.